Arrokoth's Necklace: Heat Flow

+The resulting $T_{dark} \approx 23\,$K is consistent with the measured \citep{G20,U20} dark side temperature of Arrokoth of $29 \pm 5\,$K.} However, in superficial layers of thickness $\sim \Delta x$ (Eq.~\ref{Deltax}) thermal conduction dominates radiative processes on the time scale $P_{rot}$ and is significant on the time scale $t_{relax}$ (Eq.~\ref{relax}).

-Because $t_{deep} \gg P_{orb}$, conduction into the deep interior does not significantly affect orbital (or rotational) temperature variations; this is equivalent to the inequality Eq.~\ref{Fcond}.
-We are interested in very low sublimation rates, so the contribution of latent heat to the energy balance is negligible.
+Because $t_{deep} \gg P_{orb}$, conduction into the deep interior does not significantly affect orbital surface temperature variations; this is implied by Eq.~\ref{Fcond}.
+The relevant sublimation rates are very low so the contribution of latent heat to the energy balance is negligible.

-The maximum temperature is approximately (only approximately, because $P_{orb}$ does not much exceed $t_{relax}$) given by Eq.~\ref{Tsteady} with $\theta = \pi/2$.
-This occurs near the pole of the summer hemisphere at solstice.
+The maximum surface temperature is approximately (only approximately, because $P_{orb}$ does not greatly exceed $t_{relax}$) given by Eq.~\ref{Tsteady} with $\theta = \pi/2$.
+This occurs near the pole of the summer hemisphere at solstice {({\it i.e.\/}, the sunlit surface as seen in the 2019 New Horizons flyby)}.
 At this time the cleft between the lobes, the subject of this paper, is in deep shadow and its temperature approaches $\langle T \rangle$ (Eq.~\ref{Tav}) as a result of heat conduction from the interior.
-The cleft, that receives very little sunlight, is a thermal probe of the deep interior.
-The temperature of the surface of the winter lobe, in darkness at solstice, is colder than $\langle T \rangle$ \citep{G20}.
+The cleft, receiving very little sunlight {averaged over an orbit}, is a thermal probe of the deep interior.

 At equinoxes, the illumination of an ideal wedge-shaped cleft with the Sun aligned with its midplane is shown in Fig.~\ref{cleft}.
 In this geometry the two sides of the cleft come to the same temperature so that radiative exchange between them produces no net heating or cooling; in more complex geometry they come to an average temperature.
 Averaging over the rotation leads to a mean insolation $I_\odot \sin{\theta}/\pi$.
 The thermal emission of the cleft and the sunlight it absorbs are both proportional to the area of its mouth so that its {\it steady state\/} temperature